catellanir/ngx-uom/README.md

 ```

 # Pipe uom
-uom pipe convert a given numeriv value from an unit of measure to another one
+uom pipe converts a given numeric value from an unit of measure to another one

 ## Usage
 {{value | uom : valueUom : desiredUom}}